himalay1729/himalay1729.github.io/_research-interests/2018-02-15-exact-localisation-of-phase-transitions.markdown

 ---
 layout: post
-title:  Hello People!
+title:  "The exact localisation of phase transitions"
-category: random-thoughts
+category: research-interest
+tags: physics
 published: true
-permalink: /hello
+permalink: /:categories/:title
+description: Statistical mechanics in complexity.
 ---

-Hello dear visitor, welcome to this blog of mine.
+The phase transitions in spin glasses are related to the problems in complexity.

 [jekyll-docs]: https://jekyllrb.com/docs/home